Last updated: First published:

 View Transition JavaScript API

 Browser-native cross-document view transitions can be created entirely with CSS, without the need for JavaScript.
-However, JavaScript becomes essential for advanced functionality, such as:
+However, even for cross-document view transitions, JavaScript becomes essential for advanced functionality.
+And for same-document view transitions, even the activation is done via JavaScript:

 - Triggering same-page view transitions with